priyankadogra/AIE8/01_Prototyping Best Practices & Vibe Check/README.md

 Please evaluate your system on the following questions:

 1. Explain the concept of object-oriented programming in simple terms to a complete beginner.
     - Aspect Tested: Is answer fairly accurate.
-I think the answer was  accurate althiugh a bit too wordy.
+I think the answer was accurate although a bit too wordy.
 Could have been more succint I think.
 2. Read the following paragraph and provide a concise summary of the key points…
     - Aspect Tested: Does it contain an actual summary containing all the main points.
 Output was a good summary of the paragraph and no strange output.
 3. Write a short, imaginative story (100–150 words) about a robot finding friendship in an unexpected place.